Madhukarsprabhakara/qsimple/README.md

 ### Note

-Right now this works only for PostgreSQL server.
+Right now this works only for PostgreSQL DB.

 ### Deployment steps